rippinrobr/baseball-stats-db/README.md

     	indicates what type of database is the load target.
 Supported databases are SQLite -dbuser string
     	the username to use when loading the database.
-Required for all dbtypes except SQLite -verbose
+Required for all dbtypes except SQLite -inputdir string
+    	the directory where the Baseball Databank CSV files live.
+Required -verbose
     	writes more lines to the logs
 ```